Vivekkr0311/Expermenting-With-Spring-Security/src/main/java/Learning_JWT/filters/notes_JwtAuthenticationFilter.md

 SecurityContextHolder.getContext().setAuthentication(authenticationToken);
 ```
 12. Finally, call the `doFilter` method with the `HttpServletRequest`, `HttpServletResponse`, and `FilterChain` that were passed to the `doFilterInternal` method.

+Its like JWT is saying, I have completed all the tasks related to JWT token authentication.
+Now, Spring Security (or any other framework/component in the filter chain), you can take over and process the request further.
+If there are other filters in the chain, let them execute as well.
+Finally, deliver the request to its intended destination (e.g., a controller or resource).